KatAceDev/PBday1-band-name-generator/README.md

 # Day 01 - Band Name Generator 🎸

-This project is part of the [100 Days of Code: Python Bootcamp](https://www.udemy.com/course/100-days-of-code/) by Dr Angela Yu from the App Brewery.
+This project is part of the [100 Days of Code: Python Bootcamp](https://www.udemy.com/course/100-days-of-code/) by Dr. Angela Yu from the App Brewery.

 ## 💬 Project Description
 A simple Python script that generates a potential band name by combining the user's city and pet's name.